teo/opencloud-helm/README.md

 cd opencloud-helm
 ```

-Customize the chart to use Ingress objects instead of the newer gatway api
+Customize the chart to use Ingress objects instead of the newer gateway API

 ```yaml
 global: